MailCheck-co/mailcheck.site/src/routes/blog/right-approach-to-email-address-validation/index.md

 ---
 published: true
-title: The Right Approach to Email Address Validation
+title: Email validation - the right approach
 date: 10.04.2019
 readingTime: 3 min read
 snippet: Email address validation has been the matter of concern for webmasters, email marketers and online services for years.
 There are many companies offering email validation services developing various tools and approaches to provide advanced solutions for this problem.
 Since this problem and the ways to solve it exist for years we finally can make a right approach to email address verfification once and for all.
-desc: Email address validation has been the matter of concern for webmasters, email marketers and online services for years.
-There are many companies offering email validation services developing various tools and approaches to provide advanced solutions for this problem.
-Since this problem and the ways to solve it exist for years we finally can make a right approach to email address verfification once and for all.
+desc: Email address validation is an important part of the work of webmasters and email marketers.
+We tell you about most efficient approach to this process and the special services for its automation.
 thumbnailImg: ./right-approach-img-1.jpg?format=jpg&width=880
 ---

-# {title}
+# EMAIL ADDRESS VALIDATION: THE RIGHT APPROACH

 {readingTime}